andrewpfunk/serverless-tutorial/README.md

 ## Epilogue

+- GitLab, Bitbucket
 - deploy from github to Vercel
-- Data access layer and MongoDB
+- Data access layer and MongoDB, even MySQL